![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 The application expects audio file names to be stored as keyword/audio_filename.wav

 format into the audio files list file.
-For example, a pre-recorded audio file of keyword ‘yes’ needs to be listed as yes/file_001.wav
+For example, a prerecorded audio file of keyword ‘yes’ needs to be listed as yes/file_001.wav

 .
-The application uses main directory name (‘yes’ in this example) as ground truth to compare against the detected keyword.
+The application uses the main directory name (‘yes’ in this example) as ground truth to compare against the detected keyword.
 New line character must be placed after every audio file name to differentiate multiple audio files (even after the last file name).
-Moreover, audio file needs to be copied to the SD card into the directory from which the application will be invoked.
+Moreover, the audio file needs to be copied to the SD card into the directory from which the application will be invoked.
 For example, /keywords/yes/file_001.wav

 .

-The test audio files should have the following specifications:
+The test audio files should have the following specifications.

 Sampling rate: 16 kHz